Wick Golf Club

 Wick Golf Club was established in 1870, making it the oldest established golf club in the Highlands of Scotland.
 Located in Caithness, 3 miles north of the town of Wick, it is one of the most northerly courses in mainland UK.

-The course is a traditional 18 hole link layout consisting 9 holes out and 9 back to the clubhouse.
+The course is a traditional 18 hole link layout consisting of 9 holes out and 9 back to the clubhouse.